Saptarshi-max/saptarshi-max.github.io/index.md

 <i class="fa fa-linux fa-2x fa-pull-left fa-border" style="color: #4FB1BA
 ;"></i>
  Linux Kernel Programming : Most of the systems I work on (Desktop or Embedded) are equipped with Linux Operating system.
 To program the system and make it obey to all my commands.
-I write scripts for the Linux Kernel or to develop custom Linux distribution using Yocto Project.
+I write scripts for the Linux Kernel or develop custom Linux distribution using Yocto Project.

 </body>